The Quantum Decoding Problem : Tight Achievability Bounds and Application to Regev's Reduction: Sampling Dual Codewords

-In the whole section $\CC$ denotes a linear code of length $n$ over $\Fq$ whose generator matrix $\Gm$ is drawn uniformly at random in $\F_q^{k \times n}$, meaning that the code is of dimension $k$ with probability $1-o(1)$ for a fixed rate $R=\frac{k}{n}$ bounded away from $1$.
-Roughly speaking, in order to avoid destroying the second register carrying $\ket{\psi_\cv}$ and still measuring most of the time $\cv$, we apply the PGM coherently on the second register carrying $\ket{\cv}$ and write the output on the third register.
+It turns out, see Proposition 18 in \cite{CT23} that the PGM associated to the ensemble of states $\{\QFT{\ket{\psi_\cv}}\}_{\cv \in \C}$ is nothing but the projective measurement $\{\ketbra{Y_\cv}{Y_\cv} \}_{\cv \in \C}$.
+This explains \eqref{eq:PGM-Yc}.
 The value of the third register is then subtracted to the first register and we reverse at that point the PGM between the second and third register.
 As we have seen in the previous section it is more convenient to express the PGM in this case in the Fourier basis.
 We apply therefore prior to applying the PGM the quantum Fourier transform on the second register carrying $\ket{\psi_\cv}$.
-This is basically what is done in Algorithm of Section 6.3 in \cite{CT23}, which we recall now \fbox{\parbox{\textwidth}{
+This is basically what is done in Algorithm of Section 6.3 in \cite{CT23}, which we now recall \fbox{\parbox{\textwidth}{

 }}

 As shown in \cite[\S 6.3]{CT23} in the case of the Bernoulli distribution there are choices of the code parameters $k$ and $n$ for which we measure $\ket{\zero}$ with probability $1-o(1)$.
 This can be avoided by using a slight tweak of this algorithm as shown in \cite[\S 6.3.2]{CT23}.